 How does that make you feel?

 Do you feel ignored?
 Maybe even stupid for trying to interact?
-Right or wrong, it creates negative association stays with you and chances are you are reminded of it when you see that person again or even hear their name.
+Right or wrong, it creates a negative association that stays with you, and chances are you are reminded of it when you see that person again or even hear their name.

 Don’t leave your #customers hanging!
 Here’s why it’s so important for your business to respond to all #socialmedia comments.
 Click to tweet